JunhaoW3/tp/docs/UserGuide.md

 <box type="success">

 **Assumptions:**
-1. Bernice Yu is the 2nd client in the displayed clients list
+1. Bernice Yu is the 2nd client in the displayed clients list.
 2. Meeting on Friday, due by 2026-04-24 16:00 is the first reminder in her list.

 **Expected Output Message:** Deleted Client Bernice Yu's Reminder 1: Meeting on Friday, due by 2026-04-24 16:00